The mission of Laboratory Animal Resources (LAR) is to enhance research and teaching excellence by providing quality animal care.

 - Institutional Animal Care and Use Committee (IACUC)

 - Institutional Biosafety Committee (IBC)

-For current per diem charges and Animal Usage Form (ordering), please email email@example.com.
+For current per diem charges, please email firstname.lastname@example.org.

 1426 Vet Med